epinio/docs/docs/howtos/install_wordpress_application.md

 ---
-sidebar_label: "Install Wordpress with Epinio"
+sidebar_label: "How To Install Wordpress With Epinio"
-sidebar_position: 22
+sidebar_position: 23
 title: ""
 ---